London Theatre Breaks

 Saturday at 4.00pm and 8.00pm

-Sunday no show
+Sunday no shows

 Seat prices

-A lawyer is obsessed with the belief that he and his family have been cursed by the Woman in Black.
+The lawyer, Mr Kipps, is obsessed with the belief that he and his family have been cursed by the Woman in Black.
 In an attempt to exorcise the evil, he engages a sceptical young actor to help him tell his terrifying story.
 It all begins innocently enough, but then, as the story begins to unfold, the borders between memory and reality begin to blur and the flesh begins to creep...

-One of the most exciting, gripping and successful theatre events ever staged, The Woman In Black, is now in its fifteenth year in the West End.
-Unanimously acclaimed by the critics, Stephen Mallatratt's adaptation of Susan Hill's best selling novel combines the power and intensity of live theatre with a cinematic quality inspired by the world of film noir.
+One of the most exciting, gripping and successful theatre events ever staged.
+Unanimously acclaimed by the critics, Stephen Mallatratt's stage adaptation of Susan Hill's bestselling novel combines the power and intensity of live theatre with a cinematic quality inspired by the world of film noir.

 The Woman in Black was originally commissioned by the play's director Robin Hereford in 1987: "In late summer of 1987, I was Artistic Director of the Stephen Joseph Theatre in Scarborough, home of Alan Ayckbourn and his company.
 Ayckbourn himself was in London at the National Theatre on a two-year sabbatical, which provided me with the opportunity of running the theatre in his stead.
 For the final production of the season, I wanted to mount a play to run over Christmas in the theatre's seventy-seater studio auditorium, but I had only a very small amount of money left in my production budget and enough wages to pay for only four actors.